-- 1 Open the TrackRecord WebServer main window as described in "Entering and Exiting the WebServer" on page 91. - 2 Select the Search link from the WebServer menu.
-The TrackRecord Search window appears.
+- Open the TrackRecord WebServer main window as described in "Entering and Exiting the WebServer" on page 93. - 2 Select the Search link from the WebServer menu.
+The TrackRecord Search window appears. - 3 Enter a text string in the Search Criteria field.